Steady waves in flows over periodic bottoms: Introduction

-To explain shortly the \emph{non-degenerate} condition of a $S^{1}$-orbit we recall a result in \cite{BuDaTo} for a fluid with infinite depth.
-This article proves (using Babenko's formulation) that the Morse index of solutions along the primary branch of Stokes waves bifurcating from $c_{1}$ diverges as the branch approaches the extremal wave (conjectured by Stokes).
-They use analytic methods to prove that the primary branch, parameterized by $\lambda$, is non-degenerate except for a countable number of values $\left( \lambda _{j}\right) _{j\in\mathbb{N}}$.
-The branch of Stokes waves at the values $\lambda_{j}$ contains turning points (fold bifurcations)\ or harmonic bifurcations.
-Actually, in the case of a flat bottom ($b=0$), the numerical evidence \cite{CrNi2} indicates that only turning points occur in the primary branch of Stokes waves arising from $c_{1}$.
-It may be possible to extend the results in \cite{BuDaTo} for a flat bottom using the Babenko-like formulation in \cite{KuDi}, which would imply that the primary branch of Stokes waves has non-degenerate $S^{1}$-orbits except for a discrete set of values $\left( \lambda_{j}\right) _{j\in\mathbb{N}}$.\emph{ }
+We will briefly discuss the non-degeneracy property of an $S^{1}$-orbit of the primary branch of Stokes waves.
+The appearance of a degenerate $S^{1}$ -orbit in a branch of Stokes waves leads generically to the existence of bifurcation (Figure \ref{fig2}).
+For a fluid with infinite depth, the article \cite{BuDaTo} proves that the Morse index of solutions along the primary branch of Stokes waves bifurcating from $c_{1}$ diverges as the branch approaches the extremal wave (conjectured by Stokes).
+These analytic methods imply that the branch of Stokes waves, parameterized by $\lambda $, has a countable number of critical values $\left( \lambda _{j}\right) _{j\in \mathbb{N}}$ containing turning points (fold bifurcations)\ or harmonic bifurcations.
+The numerical evidence is that only turning points occur.
+Therefore, the results in \cite{BuDaTo} imply that the primary branch of Stokes waves is non-degenerate (in the subspace of even periodic functions) except for set of critical values $\left( \lambda _{j}\right) _{j\in \mathbb{ N}}$.

-\textbf{Main Result.} \emph{In Theorem \ref{Thm3} we prove that at least two steady waves persist for a near-flat bottom from a non-degenerate }$S^{1} $\emph{-orbit of a non-trival steady wave for a flat bottom.
-As a consequence, this theorem implies the persistence of at least two steady waves close to the primary branch of Stokes waves, except for the hypothetical set of Stokes waves for the critical values $\left( \lambda_{j}\right) _{j\in\mathbb{N}}$ (Figure \ref{fig2}).
-To the best of our knowledge the mathematical proof of the existence of these steady waves does not have precedents, although they may be observed in the formation of dunes (out of phase) and antidunes (in phase).}
+To the best of our knowledge, the bifurcation from the branch of Stokes waves has not been established rigorously for a fluid with a flat bottom ($ b=0$).
+The numerical computations in \cite{CrNi2} indicate that only a countable set of turning points occur in the primary branch of Stokes waves arising from $c_{1}$.
+Given this numerical evidence, we conjecture that the $ S^{1}$-orbits of the primary branch of Stokes waves, parameterized by $ \lambda $, is non-degenerate except for a countable set of critical values $ \left( \lambda _{j}\right) _{j\in \mathbb{N}}$. \emph{If this conjecture is true, our theorem proves the persistence of at least two steady waves close to the primary branch of Stokes waves, except for the hypothetical set of critical values }$\left( \lambda _{j}\right) _{j\in \mathbb{N}}$\emph{. }

+A possible approach to prove this conjecture is to extend the methods in \cite{BuDaTo} to the Babenko formulation for a fluid with a flat bottom in \cite{KuDi}.
+But this challenging task is beyond the scope of our presentation.
+Our main contribution is to present a novel mathematical framework to prove the persistence of steady waves different to the ones studied previously from a flat surface.
+These steady waves can be found close to the Stokes waves or even its secondary bifurcations.
+These steady waves have been observed and described in the formation of dunes (out of phase waves) and in antidunes (in phase waves).